NickOhara/nfl-rushing/README.md

 Things I would do differently:
 * Use a NoSQL database like mongo.
 The json file provided has some tricky data inconsistancies like mixing strings and numbers which makes using a relational db a chore.
 As soon as I started writing custom converters to sanitize the data I figured I was going to run into challenges.
 Luckily they weren't too bad for this project but it's something that could have been avoided.
 * Actually leverage popular react components.
 But that would have likely defeated the purpose to just simply use [react-table](https://react-table.tanstack.com/).
 I tried to avoid any prebuilt components and do everything myself.
 With this being my first time building a react app it's probably pretty obvious.
-I believe I avoided most common anti-patterns but it is a bit jarring moving from .NET MVC which is what I've been working in predominately.
+I believe I avoided most common anti-patterns but it is a bit jarring moving from .NET MVC which is what I've been working with.
 I really enjoyed working with react though and if anything this was a good learning experience.
 * Use typescript.
 No idea why I didn't do this.
 I basically just realised a bit too late.

 ## Setup